We are no longer accepting new applications for this position. Thank you for applying!

 The Revolving Door Project, a project of the Center for Economic and Policy Research (CEPR), scrutinizes the people (current and potential) who run the executive branch of the federal government.
 Our goal is to ensure political appointees serve the broad public interest, rather than corporations’ narrow political agenda or their own personal advancement.

 The Revolving Door Project has an immediate opening for a Research Assistant.
-This is a full-time, Washington, DC-based position with initial funding for 12 months.
+This is a full-time position with initial funding for 12 months.
+Due to the pandemic, the position is temporarily remote and relocation to Washington, DC is not required at this time.

 Job Description: A Research Assistant for the Revolving Door Project (RDP) at CEPR is responsible for a variety of important duties.
 The position involves: